Four years after the

 looked humoress.

-There's a nice shot with the cast staring
+A nice shot with the family staring

-at the window in amazement along with Sampson
+at the window in amazement along with Taylor bringing some butterflies to life.

-again walking along the sidewalk singing
+There's a good shot on Kane again walking along the sidewalk singing

-and then O'Rourke playing with
+and then Carol Anne playing with

 her doll on the front lawn staring at